frankstan33127/Conway-s-Game-of-Life/README.md

 For the Conway's Game of Life : input the width in first and press ENTER and next type in the height and press ENTER.

-The width and height must be atleast 1 and do not have to be necessarily equal to each other.
+The width and height must be at least 1 and do not have to be necessarily equal to each other.

 After this the type of input is asked.
 If you type A and press ENTER, an automatically generated random grid will be generated.